 Wage growth is a key factor in determining inflation.
 If wages increase quickly, it will cause high inflation.
-In the 1970s, there was a brief attempt at wage controls which tried to limit wage growth.
+In the 1970s, there was a brief attempt at wage controls “Price and Incomes policies) which tried to limit wage growth.
 However, it was effectively dropped because it was difficult to enforce widely.
 See Price and incomes policies.